ucu-cs/template_c_strings/inc/README.md

 **Note**: It is crucial to **use an include guard in every header**, since other programs will expect it to have one and this might lead to unwanted errors.
 All system header files use include guards.

+"\#pragma one" is a nonstandard directive -- it is a good addition to include guards but should not replace them.

 ### Cmake

 To include a directory use the `target_include_directories(target LINK_TYPE ${INCLUDE_DIR})` command. `LINK_TYPE` has to be either `PUBLIC`, `PRIVATE` or `INTERFACE`.